PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 But there was no way to frame the words, no order to put them in that could make it through a testosterone-addled brain and overcome the lust for glory.
 If not this priestess con, the lad would find some other cause, or scrape or trouble.
 At least he wasn't off in search of that terrible Wizard that all of the other 'Adventurers' were always harassing.
 None of them ever seemed to come back.
 Who knew, maybe that meant the Wizard was real and terrible after all.

 No, Boltac realized, there was no stopping him.
 So why had he tried?
-Because he saw himself in the lad and would have given anything and risked everything to take back the poor choices of his own youth.
+Because he saw himself in the lad.
+Because he would have given much  to take back the poor choices of his own youth.
 He spit and cursed the Bards.
 It was all their fault.
 Putting all these ideas in young men's heads.
 Sending them off to war or in search of gold.

 Damn it all.
-He stomped to the sword barrel, He drew one of the blades and tested its balance.
+He stomped to the sword barrel, drew a blade and tested its balance.
 Awful.
 He sighted the edge.
 It was as curved as an old whore's back.
 What an awful piece of workmanship.
 It was the kind of item he would willingly sell to a fool, but not the kind of weapon he would wish on his worst enemy.
 A man needed a sword he could trust.
 Boltac saw the shape of a terrible memory rising from the dark waters of his mind.
 Before the thought could fully take hold, he slammed the sword back in the barrel.

 He walked to the rack of weapons.
 He removed the blade on the bottom.
 It was the one he would have chosen, if he were spending his own money.
 It was a stout, Mercian sword.
 At one end, its straight blade came to a broad triangular point and at the other the hilt was heavy round pommel that, in the hands of someone who knew what they were doing, qualified as a weapon on its own.
 The blade sang softly as he unsheathed it and begged to dance in his hand.
 He sighted this weapon and its hard edge was as crisp, final and unforgiving as the border between life and death.

 There wasn't a soul on the streets as Boltac crossed the square.
 The stars seemed impossibly high and uncaring.
 When he got to the Farm Boy he hung the sword around the lad's neck very carefully, so as not to wake him.
 Underneath the thick head of straw-blond hair, Boltac could see a freshly-risen lump.
 Ouch.
 He reached out to touch it.
 His fingers almost made contact.
 Then Boltac became self-conscious.
-He looked around as if he was afraid of being caught doing something wrong.
+He looked around as if he were afraid of being caught doing something wrong.
 But there was no one watching.
 He scuttled back across the square.

 # 7 -- The Measure of Money -- 1347

 Back in his shop, Boltac barred the door and retrieved the heavy lockbox from beneath the counter.
 It hadn't been a busy day, but in dribs and drabs the coins had piled up.
-He had sold a bit of lace here, a poultice there, it added up to a living.
+He had sold a bit of lace here, a poultice there.
+It added up to a living.

 He poured the coins out on the counter.
 Then looked out the window and across the square.
 The boy was there and still unconscious.
 For an instant, Boltac thought about retrieving the blade.
 If the kid didn't wake up, surely someone would come along a steal it.
 But, if Asarah came out and saw the kid with the sword, it would go half-way to getting Boltac back in her good graces.
 But if she came out and caught Boltac taking the sword back... ergh, she'd never forgive him for that.
 Anyway, she was probably too busy fawning over that slumming aristocrat to tear herself away.
 That fop, throwing a gold coin away like it was nothing.
 Who did he think he was?
 Coins were for being careful with.
 For counting, for hoarding, for saving for a rainy day.

 Boltac divided the coins for the day's sales into three piles on his counter; gold, silver and copper.
 He quickly counted the copper coins and made a note of them in his ledger.
-With the silver coins he took more time.
+With the silver coins, he took more time.
 He used a set of weights and measures to make sure that not only the count was accurate, but also the total weight.

 Boltac was very careful not to take any coins that had been clipped, or were too light to be pure.
 With copper, clipping was rarely a problem.
 The coins just weren't worth enough to be worth the trouble.
 With silver clipping became a problem, but that was spotted easily enough.
 It was the gold coins that presented the greatest difficulty for Boltac.

 Gold coins were worth enough that instead of merely clipping them, it was worth the time and trouble it took to dip lead into molten gold to create a coin that seemed like gold, but was worth less than silver.
 This presented a conundrum for a shrewd merchant who did not want to be taken advantage of.
 It was insulting to test a customer's coin on the spot, yet painful to take a loss.

 Boltac grabbed a small glass dish and bottle labeled Aqua Fortis from a shelf beneath the counter.
-He carefully poured liquid from the bottle into the dish.
+He carefully poured the liquid from the bottle into the dish.
 Then he picked up one of the gold coins, dipped it in the liquid, then examined it carefully.
 If it had turned green, it would have been a sign that the coin was some alloy, or plated lead.
 But this coin remained its reassuring yellow color.
 With a satisfied grunt, he placed the sound coin on the other side of the dish.

 He tested coin after coin, pleased to find that all of them were real.
-Finally only two coins remained.
-When he tested the the second to the last gold coin of the day it did not turn green.
+Finally, only two coins remained.
+When he tested the second to the last gold coin of the day it did not turn green.
 It did not smoke.
 It did not sizzle or emit a smell like rotten onions.
 Instead, it hissed, came to life and bit his hand.

 Boltac cursed and threw the evil little thing across the room.
 Then he immediately regretted it.
 With surprising speed for a fat man, he scrabbled out from behind the counter and pursued it.
 In the middle of the floor, the gold coin sprouted thin, insect-like legs and scrabbled for purchase against the boards.
 Boltac tried to stomp it and missed.
 He stomped again and again, hopping through his store, knocking over items in a strange sort of destructive dance.
 The coin scrambled under a rack of rope and strips of leather.
 With a roar, Boltac kicked the rack over and brought his booted foot squarely down upon the creature.

 "HA!" he cried in triumph.
 He shambled to the other side of the room, dragging his foot as he went, grinding the creature across the floor, until he was able to reach a set of pliers hanging on the wall.
 Then he bent down and, ever-so-carefully, clamped the edge of the angry, savage coin in the teeth of the pliers.
 It let out another metallic shriek, but Boltac was unmoved by its pain.

 He carried the coin into the back, past the foul-smelling bundle of gear he had purchase from Rattick and to a set of iron-bound chests that were sealed with fearsome-looking locks and bolted to the floor.
 The one on the right had a hole in the top of it, sealed with a piece of cork.
-He removed the cork, crammed the coin into the hole -- having to hit it several times with the hammer to convince it to go in -- and then replaced the cork.
+He removed the cork, crammed the coin into the hole -- having to hit it several times with a hammer to convince it to go in -- and then replaced the cork.
 He put his ear to the chest and listened to the evil thing clawing in vain against the wood.
 Only when he heard the "clink" of the coin-creature settling down, did he lift his ear from the chest.

 Boltac looked to his hand.
 A fingernail-sized disc of flesh was missing from his palm and blood leaked down his forearm.
 Damned coin.
 He kicked the chest and immediately regretted it.
-The chest didn't move and all he got for his trouble was a hurt foot.
+The chest didn't move, and all he got for his trouble was a hurt foot.
 A bad trade.

 Boltac smiled and pulled the thong from around his neck.
 There, amid the countless tokens and charms around his neck was a small silver whistle.
 He grabbed it with his uninjured hand and blew on it for all he was worth.
 Such a furious, shrieking commotion erupted from inside the chest that Boltac worried that the chest might burst.
 He imagined the hundreds, maybe thousands, of coins in the cramped, dark space -- all angered -- all clawing at each other in fury.
 He smiled.

 Boltac had named these treacherous pieces of currency the Creeping Coins.
 At one time, he had thought to train them to perform, as he had seen traveling mummers train fleas, snakes, monkeys and even bears.
-But they were either untrainable or Boltac had lacked the knack of it.
+But they were either untrainable, or Boltac had lacked the knack of it.
 For all his time and experiments he had only earned a number of bite scars and knowledge of a certain, high-pitched frequency drove these Creeping Coins mad.

 Who had created these creatures, and why?
 Boltac had been unable to find out.
 What he had learned was that they were a species of magical animal that preferred to stay unseen.
 They had a most sinister method of reproduction.
 If you placed one of these magic coins in a pile of regular coins, they would slowly but surely convert all of the real money to animated hunks of metal with sharp little teeth.
 One at time, they were an annoyance.
 But in the depths of a dungeon, amid a chest full of gold that might not be opened for years?
 These creature could turn a payday into a nightmare.
-Boltac hated to even imagine what that would be like.
+Boltac hated to  imagine what that would be like.

 He rubbed a healing ointment into the fingernail-sized bite in his hand.
-It stopped the bleeding, but did nothing for the pain.
+It stopped the bleeding but did nothing for the pain.
 What could a school of these things do?
 Or just a few of them under a suit of armor?
 He shuddered.
 At least death by Dragon would be quicker and cleaner.

 But that's the way it was with any enterprise.
 People feared the big things, but it was always the little things that did you in.
 The demons were in the details, as they said.
-All the work you spent polishing your shield in preparation for a Basilisk, could go wrong if you forgot to bring oil to protect it from the rust.
+All the work you spent polishing your shield in preparation for a Basilisk could go wrong if you forgot to bring oil to protect it from the rust.

 It was a terrible business, adventuring.
 Another reason Boltac was glad he had grown up, settled down and learned to enjoy a warm fire and a crisp profit.
 Again, he reassured himself that he had done that lad a favor by knocking him on the head.